Venkatesh-j31-49/Daily-Coding-Practice/Cloops/Basics/basic que.md

-Area Of Circle Java Program
+Area Of Circle Java Program.

-Area Of Triangle
+Area Of Triangle.

-Area Of Rectangle Program
+Area Of Rectangle Program.

 Area Of Isosceles Triangle

 Area Of Parallelogram

 Area Of Rhombus

 Area Of Equilateral Triangle
 Perimeter Of Circle
 Perimeter Of Equilateral Triangle